engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/medium-scoped-tests.md

 ---
-title: Medium scoped tests
+title: Medium-scoped tests
-description: Medium scoped tests are the second and penultimate layer of the testing pyramid.
+description: Medium-scoped tests are the second and penultimate layer of the testing pyramid.
 These verify correct and expected behavior between embedded systems and connected systems.
 ---

-# Medium scoped tests
+# Medium-scoped tests

 As with the term *unit tests*, the expression *integrations tests* conjures a bias towards differing implementation strategies.
-We therefore advance our naming from *small scoped tests* to *medium scoped tests* (MST).
+We therefore advance our naming from *small-scoped tests* to *medium-scoped tests* (MST).
 MSTs are the second and penultimate layer of [Mike Cohn's testing pyramid](../#the-testing-pyramid).
 These verify correct and expected behavior between **embedded systems and connected systems**.

 MSTs verify interactions between the code and execution environment, e.g. operating systems, file i/o, network i/o, and the interplay between subsystems of our product, e.g. a service with a database, a service with a connected service.